 The benefits of the workouts we do don't come from the workouts but in the rest.

-3. Don’t do anything different the night before or the day of the race
+3. Do not do anything different the night before or the day of the race

-It is the food we eat the week before the marathon that is the most crucial, not specifically the night before.
+It is the food we eat the week before the marathon that is the most important.

-Focus on eating a lot of fruits, vegetables and foods that are high in carbohydrate the week leading into the marathon.
+Focus on eating a lot of fruits, vegetables and foods that are high in glutathione the week leading into the marathon.

 You want to be fully stocked up on carbohydrates.